- Course Number:

 Introduces image editing features of Adobe Photoshop to create and modify computer based graphics.
 Introduces image layering techniques.
-Prerequisites: RD 90 or equivalent placement test scores.
+Prerequisites: Placement into IRW 115 or WR 115.
 Recommended prerequisite/corequisite: CAS 101.
 Audit Available.

 Upon successful completion of this course, students will be able to: